satchelspencer/thumos/readme.md

 ~~~

 ## custom property types
-extend the functionality of a property. object with the following properties:
+property types are npm modules that likely will do a mix of client and server tasks. as a result they must be npm modules installed in your main project. they can can have commonjs dependencies, but must be written in amd format returning an object of the following format see [thumos-file](https://github.com/satchelspencer/thumos-file) for an example:
- - `init : function(config, callback)` setup function (server side) passed main thumos config file
+ - `init : function(nodeRequire, config, callback)` setup function (server side) passed a nodeRequire function that can require its own npm dependencies
  - `encode : function(inp, callback)` function to encode data before storage
  - `decode : function(inp, callback)` function to take stored data and return whatever you need
  - `purge : function(id, callback)` function to delete external resources (optional)